 Godparent Requirements According to Church Law (ec.874)

 - You may have two Godparents but only one is required in the Diocese of Colorado Springs.
 He/she must be at least 16 years old.
 If there are two Godparents, one must be male and one must be female.
 If a sponsor is of another faith or has not received Confirmation, they may act as a Christian witness.

 - The Godparent must be a fully initiated Catholic Christian.
 This means that he/she is baptized, receives Eucharist, is confirmed and has no bounds by any canonical penalty.
 This means that if married, he/she was married in the Church, and if no longer married, the marriage has been annulled or they have not remarried.
 Catholics married outside the Church, Catholics who choose to cohabitate outside of the Sacrament of Marriage or those who have remarried without an annulment are not permitted to be Godparents.

 The parents should be registered members of Holy Trinity or at the parish they plan to attend with their newly baptized child.
-If they are members of another parish seeking Baptism at Holy Trinity, a letter will be required from their parish granting permission for the Baptism to be held at Holy Trinity.
+If they are members of another parish seeking Baptism at Holy Trinity, a letter will be required from their parish and signed by their pastor granting permission for the Baptism to be held at Holy Trinity.